Aboriginal and Torres Strait Islander Health Strategy Unit

 Also, check out the Aboriginal and Torres Strait Islander health workforce series discussing important factors affecting the Aboriginal and Torres Strait Islander health workforce and identify actions needed to best support Aboriginal and Torres Strait Islander practitioners.

-You can contact the team for any questions or support at [email protected].
+Contact the Engagement and Support team for any questions or support via email

 Jobs for Mob

-Ahpra’s team of Aboriginal and Torres Strait Islander staff has grown significantly in the past year.
+Ahpra’s team of Aboriginal and Torres Strait Islander staff is growning significantly.

-We are focused on recruiting more Aboriginal and Torres Strait Islander workers across all levels in Ahpra, community and practitioner boards.
+We are focused on recruiting more Aboriginal and Torres Strait Islander workers across all levels in Ahpra.

 Aboriginal and Torres Strait Islander board and committee member participation